ikko/sym/docs/paper/A_Principled_Framework.md

           requirement for stability and performance in production environments.

-        * Mixin-based Extensibility: «symbol» employs a sophisticated mixin architecture, allowing for the dynamic injection of new methods and properties into Symbol objects at runtime.
+        * Mixin-based Extensibility: «symb» employs a sophisticated mixin architecture, allowing for the dynamic injection of new methods and properties into Symbol objects at runtime.
           This enables the modular addition of domain-specific behaviors (e.g., time-dimension analysis, pathfinding, custom validation) without modifying the core Symbol class.
 This